NumEconCopenhagen/projects-2024-sheng-og-anton/inauguralproject/README.md

 **Introduction**
 ---
--	This project is about an Exchange economy, and it discovers and discusses different Walras equilibria based on various assumptions.
+-	This project is about an Exchange economy, and it discovers and discusses different Walras equilibria based on various assumptions on the objective function and ressource constraints.

 **Purpose**
 ---
-- The purpose of this Inaugural Project is to show that we can *structure* a code project on GitHub with the use of one notebook (inauguralproject.pynb), py-files, and good documentation.
+- The purpose of this Inaugural Project is to show that we can *structure* a code project on GitHub with the use of one notebook ([inauguralproject.ipynb](inauguralproject.ipynb)), py-file, and good documentation.

 **The structure of the assignment**
 ---